Moddable-OpenSource/moddable/documentation/devices/esp32.md

 #### Python dependencies

 If you get an error about Python dependencies not being installed, it means that the ESP-IDF installer failed to update Python.
 This usually happens due to permissions issues on your machine.
-To correct it, run `python -m pip install --user -r %IDF_PATH%\requirements.txt` from the "x86 Native Tools Command Prompt for VS 2019."
+To correct it, run `python -m pip install -r %IDF_PATH%\requirements.txt` from the "x86 Native Tools Command Prompt for VS 2019."

 #### Device not connected/recognized